netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 An [HTTP profile](https://docs.citrix.com/en-us/citrix-adc/13/system/http-configurations.html#sample-http-configurations) is a collection of HTTP settings.
 A default HTTP profile (`nshttp_default_profile`) is configured to set the HTTP configurations that are applied by default, globally to all services and virtual servers.

 The Citrix ingress controller provides the following two smart annotations for HTTP profile.
 You can use these annotations to define the HTTP settings for the Citrix ADC.
-When you deploy an ingress that includes these annotations, the Citrix ingress controller creates a HTTP profile derived from the default HTTP profile (`nshttp_default_profile`) configured on the Citrix ADC.
+When you deploy an ingress that includes these annotations, the Citrix ingress controller creates an HTTP profile derived from the default HTTP profile (`nshttp_default_profile`) configured on the Citrix ADC.
 Then, it applies the parameters that you have provided in the annotations to the new HTTP profile and applies the profile to the Citrix ADC.

 | Smart annotation | Description | Sample |
 | ---------------- | ------------ | ----- |